ACT Minister for Transport

-He is CEO of Lateral Economics, Visiting Professor at Kings College London Policy Institute and Adjunct Professor at UTS Business School, Chair of Health Metrics (Australia’s premier software supplier for aged care), the Open Knowledge Foundation (Australia), and Peach Financial and is patron of the Australian Digital Alliance.
+He chairs Health Metrics (Australia’s premier software supplier for aged care), the Open Knowledge Foundation (Australia) and is patron of the Australian Digital Alliance

-He chaired The Australian Centre for Social Innovation (TACSI) from 2010 to 2016, the Federal Government’s Innovation Australia in 2013-14 and in 2009 chaired the Government 2.0 Taskforce.
+He chaired The Australian Centre for Social Innovation (TACSI) from until 2016 and Innovation Australia until 2014.

 Rod Sims was appointed Chairman of the ACCC in August 2011, recently reappointed again in September 2018 for an unprecedented third term till July 2022, making him the longest serving Chair of the ACCC.

 Mr Sims has extensive business and public sector experience.
 Prior to his appointment to the ACCC, among other roles he was the Chairman of the Independent Pricing and Regulatory Tribunal of New South Wales, a Commissioner with the National Competition Council, on the boards of a number of companies, and an advisor to the Boards and CEOs of some of Australia’s leading companies on corporate strategy.

 Government Relations and Public Policy, Wing